One of the most common questions new vegans get from well-intentioned family and friends is, “What will you eat at restaurants?”

 Eating out doesn’t have to be difficult.
 It’s possible to enjoy a filling, tasty vegan meal almost anywhere you eat.

-- Get information about nearby veg-friendly restaurants!* Use Vanilla-Bean.com—or HappyCow.net, which is also available as a free mobile app.
+- Get information about nearby veg-friendly restaurants!* Use Vanilla-Bean.com—or abillion.com and HappyCow.net, which are also available as a free mobile apps.

 - Look at the restaurant’s menu online.
 If it’s listed, you should be able to easily identify the vegan and vegetarian offerings.